 Which means you must be careful to not have the sun rays directly into the lens, would make the lens almost opaque.
 If you, however, take care to avoid this special condition, you may still make perfectly sharp negatives but for a slight decrease in all over contrast.

-The other issue is, the lens has been put together by combining two partially defective lenses.
-This means the front lens cells and the focusing mount are from one lens, while the rear lens cells are from another.
+The other issue is the lens has been put together by combining two partially defective lenses.
+This means the front lens cell and the focusing mount are from one lens, while the rear lens cell is from another.

 It turned out this changed the focus of the combination a bit, making the focus a few milimeter shorter.
-Which has made a recalibration of the focusing assembly necessary, of course.
+Which has made a recalibration of the focusing assembly necessary.

 I’ve brought a Kodak T-Max 400, but doubt I manage to do the tests today, after all.